Welcome to the University of Reading

 The University of Reading, do not produce paper payslips for it's employees.
 Therefore, in your first week, you will need to log into Self Service (ESS) and select Payroll from the menu and opt to receive your payslips via email.

-If you are starting a research contract at the University please go to the New Research Staff page.
+If you are starting a research contract at the University please go to the Research page.

 Travelling to the University